 ‘Staircase to the moon’ show starts in total darkness because the town turns off its lights for this occasion.
 People wait for a red moon to appear over the horizon.
 The stairs, or rather their illusion, are slowly appearing on the horizon.
 The full moonlight is reflected on the wet sand that is exposed at a low tide.

 As if that was not enough, the scenery is a bit ghastly, because people sit between the tombstones of a very old cemetery.
 ‘Staircase to the moon’ is definitely worth seeing.

 Malcolm Douglas Crocodile Park

-Next day we went to the zoo.
+The next day we went to the zoo.
 I know, I know.
-The problem was that we had to satisfy a very demanding three year old, but believe me it was worth it.
+The problem was that we had to satisfy a very demanding three-year-old, but believe me, it was worth it.

 Malcolm Douglas spent forty years producing famous adventure films and then he opened this park.
-Besides crocodiles there are other interesting animals in the park like: dingoes, snakes, wallabies, parrots, cassowaries and owls.
+Besides crocodiles, there are other interesting animals in the park-like: like dingoes, snakes, wallabies, parrots, cassowaries and owls.

 Marius had a barking conversation with a lovely owl, which only repeated: ‘woo, woo, woo’.
-Then, we watched over an hour-long crocodiles feeding show.
+Then, we watched over an hour-long crocodile feeding show.

 Crocodiles can be found everywhere in this park.
 And we could see really huge beasts.
 The crocodiles (we are talking salties) also have an interesting past.

 For example ‘One-eyed Willie’ was shot in the head by police, survived and was trapped near Willie Creek pearl farm.
 Another one, ‘Cranky’ was trapped in Ord River.
 Apparently, he had a bad temper when caught and until this day remains cranky.
 He fully deserves his name.